Tonight's Mega Millions jackpot at record $970M

-If the Mega Millions jackpot has a winner (or winners) tonight, they'll score a record-breaking $970 million.
-This is the largest Mega Millions jackpot ever and second largest jackpot of any U.S. lottery game.
+If the Mega Millions jackpot has a winner (or winners) tonight, they'll score a massive prize of $970 million.
+That comes with a cash option of $548 million.

 The next Mega Millions drawing will be tonight at 11 p.m.
 ET.